 A Gift Paradigm in the Arts?

 Coming back full circle to the arts.
 Since many creative outputs cannot be monetized (i.e. free public performances), an exchange of materials/labor still has to take place.
 That exchange could be underwritten by a donor, or a gallery owner pays out of her own pocket.
-At every stage of the exchange process, institutions are still bounded by the limitations of time and money.
-Hence the irony — in the art world, artists are often being asked to donate their skills and efforts for free.
-Rather than a gift paradigm, a structure of unequal relationships between arts institutions and artists contribute to precarious livelihoods of many artists.
-A recent symposium at UC Berkeley, Valuing Labor in the Arts: A Practicum, articulates the multifaceted issues facing performing and visual artists.
+Every stage of the exchange process are bounded by the limitations of time and money.
+Hence the irony — in the art world, artists are often being asked to donate their skills and efforts for free or below living wage.
+Rather than a gift paradigm, a structure of unequal relationships between arts institutions and artists adds to precarious livelihoods of a majority of artists.
+A recent symposium at UC Berkeley, Valuing Labor in the Arts: A Practicum, articulates the multifaceted labor issues facing performing and visual artists.